top of page

 Work in Progress

-The Lasting Impact of Historical Redlining on Experienced Segregation (with Daniel Aaronson, Daniel Hartley and Bhashkar Mazumder). [abstract]
+The Lasting Impact of Historical Residential Security Maps on Experienced Segregation (with Daniel Aaronson, Daniel Hartley and Bhashkar Mazumder).
+Under review. [abstract]

 Gasoline Prices and Income Disparities in Daily Travel Patterns (with Noli Brazil). [abstract]

-This paper studies the impact of the 1930s HOLC redlining maps on experienced segregation measured via travel patterns.
-Using cell phone traffic data, we analyze visits from each home neighborhood to non-residential points of interest.
-Our analysis relies on comparing adjacent redlined and non-redlined home neighborhoods using a sample of redlining borders which, based on estimated propensity scores, are likely to have been drawn idiosyncratically.
-Neighborhoods on the redlined side of the border are associated with more visits to other historically redlined destination neighborhoods.
-In the present day, these destination neighborhoods tend to be lower in household income and, in some cases, lower in education level.
-We find that differing work locations and visits to nearby neighborhoods cannot account for these disparities, and we find similar patterns of disparities for incoming visits.
-Observable measures of neighborhood composition can, at best, partially account for these results.
-We also study the impact of redlining maps on non-residential segregation at the city level, based on a comparison of cities around a population cutoff that determined whether a city was redlined or not.
+We study the impact of the 1930s HOLC residential security maps on experienced segregation based on cell phone records which track visits out of and into home neighborhoods.
+We compare adjacent neighborhoods, one of which was assigned a lower grade for creditworthiness than the other.
+We use a sample of neighborhood borders which, based on estimated propensity scores, are likely to have been drawn for idiosyncratic reasons.
+Neighborhoods on the lower graded side of the border are associated with more visits to other historically lower graded destination neighborhoods.
+Today, these destination neighborhoods tend to have lower household income and, in some cases, lower educational attainment.
+We find that these disparities in visits are not driven by work commutes, very local visits, or differences in income.
+We also find similar disparities for incoming visits.
+Finally, we study the impact of the maps on non-residential segregation at the city level, based on a comparison of cities around a population cutoff that determined whether a city was included in the HOLC program.
 Using transition matrices, we describe visit probabilities across the distribution of home and destination neighborhood incomes.
-In cities with redlining maps, visits across neighborhood income lines are less common, but this effect is less pronounced for the richest home neighborhoods.
-These findings suggest that historical redlining affects non-residential segregation and the social interactions on urban residents in the present day.
+In cities with HOLC maps, visits across neighborhood income lines are less common, but this effect is less pronounced for the richest home neighborhoods.
+These findings suggest that these historical "redlining" maps affect non-residential segregation and the social interactions of urban residents in the present day.

 Gasoline Prices and Income Disparities in Daily Travel Patterns